 Looking for a bite to eat?
 Lucy Bell’s Cafe boasts local seafood options, a plethora of sandwiches and salads, and their Food Network famous Daufuskie Devil Crab.
 Sit under the beautiful live oak and enjoy some authentic Daufuskie cuisine Tuesdays through Sundays, 11:00 am – 3:00 pm.

-The Melrose Beach Club is another excellent option for lunch and dinner.
+Bell’s at the Beach is another excellent option for lunch and dinner.
 Located in Melrose Community overlooking the beautiful Calibogue sound, sit inside or on their screened in porch and take in the views as you enjoy a bite to eat.
 A variety of sandwiches, burgers and salads are offered at lunch and dinner, with a few signature dishes added on in the evenings.
-In peak season, open daily for lunch 11:00 am – 3:00 pm, and dinner Tuesday – Saturday 5:30 – 8:00.
+In peak season, open daily for lunch and dinner 11:00 am – 11:00 pm.
 Please be aware of modified hours in the off season; double check their website linked above.

 Daufuskie Crab Company has wonderful views of the salt marsh.
 Located at the northern tip of the island, stop by the Crab Company for some good food and great atmosphere.
 Don’t let the name deceive you.
 Although they offer a wonderful Daufuskie Devil Crab dish, they also serve many other seafood and non seafood options.
 Open daily 11:30 am – 8:00 pm.